JosephZappala/ConnectFour/README.md

 # ConnectFour
-This is a website where people could make connect four games.
+This is a website where people could play Connect Four.
 It used a flask server written in python